Research Studies at Penn State Seeking Volunteers

 Studies Sorted by Date Posted

-Healthy daily smokers needed to complete 4 short sessions examining the effects of different levels of nicotine content on smoking behaviors and ratings.
+Healthy female daily smokers needed to complete 4 short sessions examining the effects of different levels of nicotine content on smoking behaviors and ratings.

 This study is designed to help manage prenatal weight gain in pregnant women ages 18-38.
 The study's duration is 6 weeks and will include physical activity and healthy eating.
 Weekly measures of weight, thoughts and behaviors will be completed.

 We are looking for parents with children (ages 6-9) to participate in a four-week intervention on weekends, and receive up to $95 in gift cards for participating.
 You and your child will participate in an intervention session at our laboratory on the Penn State University Park campus, be supplied with candy to keep at home, receive booster messaging via email and text messages, and participate in a follow-up session at our laboratory.

 Purpose: Preeclampsia, a disorder of pregnancy, causes dangerously high blood pressure.
 It can increase the chances of developing cardiovascular disease later in life.
 We are investigating the causes of preeclampsia.